Confronting the Problem of Chronic Pain

 "There are two parts to pain - the physical pain, and the emotion and suffering caused by the pain," Dr. Mirgain says.
 "It's very common to see secondary symptoms like depression, irritability and anger."

-These secondary symptoms lead to what Drs.
-Mirgain and DiMarco call the "vicious cycle of pain."
+These secondary symptoms lead to the "vicious cycle of pain."
 The physical ramifications of pain are made worse by the negative emotions that follow.
 The cycle quickly spirals downward and often results in isolation.
 Because sufferers of chronic pain don't fully understand the syndrome themselves, they doubt anyone else can appreciate what they're going through.

 With a foundation of understanding established, the series can move onto setting well-defined, realistic goals.
 Specificity is the key.
 Just saying you want to feel better isn't enough.
-Better, say Drs.
-Mirgain and DiMarco, to tell yourself you want to again be able to work in the garden one day a week or take a 20-minute walk on the weekend.
+Better to tell yourself you want to again be able to work in the garden one day a week or take a 20-minute walk on the weekend.

 Drs.
-Mirgain and DiMarco promote a balance between too much and too little activity.
+Mirgain and Richard promote a balance between too much and too little activity.

-Charles seems to be moving toward the acceptance of which Drs.
-Mirgain and DiMarco speak.
+Charles seems to be moving toward the such acceptance.
 He uses the deep breathing and self-meditation exercises he was taught to control his pain, and he is focused on his goals while accepting that chronic pain may prevent him from attaining them in the exact form he prefers.

 "I want to get back to my life and do the things I want to do," he says.
 "And if I can't do those exact things, I'll find other things that I can do and be great at."